Mason Neck State Park

 This content takes priority over any other information provided on this park's webpage.

-The visitor center/gift shop is open Friday-Monday 9 a.m. to 4:30 p.m.
+The visitor center/gift shop is open Friday through Monday, 9 a.m. to 4:30 p.m.
 The visitor center restrooms and picnic area restrooms are open until the park grounds close.
-There are no designated swimming areas.

 General Information